Announcing Summer 2020 Intensives

 This path to health, growth and transformation through creative dialogue is at the heart of all of Rudolf Steiner’s work.
 It is the hallmark and calling of the modern age of the consciousness soul.
 It is the core of heart thinking.
 It is at the center of Steiner’s six basic exercises, the Motto of the Social Ethic, the Collegial Imagination, and the Foundation Stone Meditation.
 I believe that it is the foundation of what Rudolf Steiner meant when he offered that the larynx would be the creative organ of the future: that it is through dialogue we will, more and more in the future, create our relationships and new social forms of the world

 This idea of dialogue is also at the center of the work that we do as colleagues in Leading with Spirit, in our Art of Administration Leadership training intensives, in our school advisory work and in our LeadTogether web resource collection.

 If you would like to learn more, check out our website at www.LeadingwithSpirit.org or join colleagues this summer for one of our intensives this summer,

-In these weeks we will dive down deep into the principles and practices of creative dialogue in community building, group development, the art of meetings, conflict resolution, decision making and consensus, and the art of collaboration in a Waldorf school.
+In these weeks we will dive down deep into the principles and practices of effective adminsitraiton in the context of collaborative governance - the relationship between visioning, planning, and management; the guiding principles that inform and provide alignment for committees, groups and teams in the school.
 Together we will explore ideas, study our schools through casework, do biography work, practice inner development, build collegial relationships, practice the arts and spend time in nature.

 We still have spaces open for both intensives and invite you to join us in a refreshing, renewing, revitalizing journey into the “forest of transformation.”